spawnmarvel/azure-automation-bicep-and-labs/README.md

 * Exercise - Deploy multiple resources by using loops
 * Exercise - Use variable and output loops

+For your toy company, you need to deploy virtual networks in each country/region where you're launching the teddy bear.
+Your developers have also asked you to give them the fully qualified domain names (FQDNs) of each of the regional Azure SQL logical servers you've deployed.

+The end tutorial is here https://learn.microsoft.com/en-us/training/modules/build-flexible-bicep-templates-conditions-loops/8-exercise-loops-variables-outputs?pivots=powershell

 ## Exercise 4 ???